-Taxis are the most expensive means of transportation, and you would probably fare better by taking one of the buses or trains upon your arrival if you are budget conscious.
+Taxis are the most expensive means of transportation.
+You would probably fare better by taking one of the buses or trains upon your arrival if you are budget conscious.

-Criss-crossing the Adriatic is a network of ferries.
-Plan ahead in Summer when ferries can fill up very quickly, and be sure to look for the off-peak season timetable to be sure you can get back to your starting point.
+A network of ferries crisscrosses the Adriatic.
+Plan ahead in summer, when ferries can fill up very quickly, and be sure to look for the off-peak season timetable to be sure you can get back to your starting point.

 Iberia Regional Air Nostrum

-- Croatia became Independent country on June 25th 1991
+- Croatia became an independent country on June 25th, 1991

 - The population is 4.4 million (plus myself and a few other expats)